 Convertible securities are fixed income securities, preferred stocks or other securities that are convertible into common stock or other securities.
 The market value of convertible securities tend to decline as interest rates increase and, conversely, to increase as interest rates decline.
 The market value of convertible securities, however, tends to reflect the market price of the issuer's common stock when that price approaches or exceeds the convertible security's "conversion price".
 The conversion price is defined as the predetermined price at which the convertible security could be exchanged for the associated stock.
-As the market price of the convertible security.
+As the market price of the common stock declines, the price of the convertible security tends to be influenced more by the yield of the convertible security.
 Thus, it may not decline in price to the same extent as the underlying common stock.
 In the event of a liquidation of the issuing company, holders of convertible securities would be paid before the company's common stockholders but after holders of any senior debt obligations of the company.
 Consequently, the issuer's convertible securities generally entail less risk than its common stock but more risk than its senior debt obligations.